hotgazpacho/hotgazpacho.github.com/_posts/2013-02-23-automated-acceptance-testing-with-specflow-roundhouse-sqlserver.md

 Can we pay the restore & migrate penalty just once?
 Sure can!
 How can we do that while providing a clean database for each scenario?

 We use SQL Server.
 SQL Server provides the ability to [Detach and Attach the data files](http://msdn.microsoft.com/en-us/library/ms190794.aspx) for a database.
 We could restore & migrate an example database once, detach it, copy the data files to another location, and reattach the example in a BeforeTestRun hook.
 Then, we can use the BeforeScenario hook and information conatined in the [ScenarioContext](https://github.com/techtalk/SpecFlow/wiki/ScenarioContext) to copy the template MDF to a new file and attach that as a new database specifically for the scenario.
 This is **orders of magnitude faster** than the restore & migrate method.

-Here's the code to do this:
+We can then clean up the databases in the AfterScenario hooks, and clean up everything in the AfterTestRun hook.

+And what about NHibernate?
+Creating the SessionFactory is an expensive (though not nearly as expensive as the database itself) operation.
+We only want to do this once, but we need to be able to switch the connection string we use for each scenario.
+No problem!
+NHibernate provides a ton of hooks into the system, and [this article on NHForge](http://nhforge.org/wikis/howtonh/dynamically-change-user-info-in-connection-string.aspx) describes the approach to varying the connection string.

+Put it all together, and here's the code:

 <script src="https://gist.github.com/hotgazpacho/5022723.js"></script>